risteskasimona/risteskasimona.github.io/_pages/research.md

   <details class="research-details">
     <summary>Show abstract</summary>
     <p>
-      Price transparency is often thought to improve price discovery.
-I show that, in illiquid markets where informational provenance is opaque, disclosure can instead create an information multiplier: a single price innovation is repeatedly embedded in later valuations and gains influence with repeated use.
+      Price transparency is thought to improve price discovery.
+I show that, in illiquid markets where informational provenance is opaque, disclosure can instead create an information multiplier: a single price innovation is repeatedly embedded in later valuations and gains influence with its repeated use.
 Exploiting predetermined monthly public releases introduced in 2012, I combine administrative transaction records with asking prices in the UK housing market.
-Release dates generate discrete and economically meaningful shifts in price setting: asking prices posted immediately after disclosure react sharply, and the effect of a given innovation grows as it is recycled through successive valuations rather than discounted as redundant.
-This amplification passes through almost one-for-one into subsequent transaction prices with limited effect on time on the market.
+The release dates produce discrete, economically meaningful shifts in price setting: asking prices posted immediately after disclosure react sharply, and the impact of a given innovation grows as it is recycled through successive valuations rather than discounted as redundant.
+This amplification passes through almost one-for-one into subsequent transaction prices with limited effect on time-on-the-market.
 The results imply that transparency and platform design can meaningfully reshape asset price dynamics.
     </p>
   </details>
 </div>